cbeauhilton/beauhilton.com/site/contact.md

 I am currently willing to discuss engagements, pending specifics.

-My rate is $300/h for strictly consulting
-(talking - phone calls, meetings, etc.), unless you are a student, in which case it's free.
+My most recent engagement paid $325/h for strictly consulting (talking - phone calls, meetings, etc.).
+This is about right.
-I may discount if you want to discuss data science having to do with healthcare disparities, particularly if you are willing to publish.

 If you want me to write code,
 I'm not interested in any engagements worth less than $3,000.